Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 \subsection{Reward Shaping}

-Reward Shaping (RS) is a technique that leverages the exterior knowledge to reconstruct the reward distributions of the target domain to guide the agent's policy learning.
+We start by introducing the \textit{Reward Shaping} approach, as it is applicable to most RL backbones and also largely overlaps with the other TL approaches discussed later.
+Reward Shaping (RS) is a technique that leverages the exterior knowledge to reconstruct the reward distribution of the target domain to guide the agent's policy learning.
 More specifically, in addition to the environment reward signals, RS learns a reward-shaping function $\cF: \cS \times \cS \times \cA \to \RR $ to render auxiliary rewards, provided that the additional rewards contain external knowledge to guide the agent for better action selections.
-Intuitively, an RS strategy will assign higher rewards to more beneficial state-actions, which can navigate the agent to desired trajectories.
-As a result, the agent will learn its policy using the newly shaped rewards $\cR'$: $ \cR' = \cR + \cF $, which means that RS has altered the target domain with a different reward function:

-Along the line of RS, {\emph{Potential based Reward Shaping (PBRS)}} is one of the most classical approaches. \cite{ng1999policy} proposed PBRS to form a shaping function $F$ as the difference between two \textit{potential functions} ($\Phi(\cdot)$):
+Intuitively, an RS strategy will assign higher rewards to more beneficial state-actions to navigate the agent to desired trajectories.
+As a result, the agent will learn its policy using the newly shaped rewards $\cR'$: $ \cR' = \cR + \cF $, which means that RS has altered the target domain with a different reward function: Along the line of RS, {\emph{Potential based Reward Shaping (PBRS)}} is one of the most classical approaches. \cite{ng1999policy} proposed PBRS to form a shaping function $F$ as the difference between two \textit{potential functions} ($\Phi(\cdot)$): where the potential function $\Phi(\cdot)$ comes from the knowledge of expertise and evaluates the quality of a given state.

-where the potential function $\Phi(\cdot)$ comes from the knowledge of expertise and evaluates the quality of a given state.
-The structure of the potential difference addresses a cycle dilemma mentioned in~\cite{randlov1998learning}, in which an agent can get positive rewards by following a sequence of states which forms a cycle: $ \{s_1, s_2, s_3, \dots, s_n, s_1\} $ with $ F(s_1, a_1, s_2) + F(s_2, a_2, s_3) + \dots + F(s_{n}, a_{n}, s_1) > 0 $.
-Potential-based reward shaping avoids this issue by making any state cycle meaningless, with $ \sum_{i=1}^{n-1} F(s_i, a_i, s_{i+1}) \leq - F(s_n, a_n, s_1) \leq 0$.
 It has been proved that, without further restrictions on the underlying MDP or the shaping function $F$, PBRS is sufficient and necessary to preserve the policy invariance.
-Moreover, the optimal Q function in the original and transformed MDP are related by the potential function:
+Moreover, the optimal $Q$-function in the original and transformed MDP are related by the potential function: $ Q_{\cM'}^*(s, a) = Q_{\cM}^*(s, a) - \Phi(s)$, which draws a connection between potential based reward-shaping and advantage-based learning approaches~\cite{williams1993tight}.